tchbihsan/CodeFest2024/challenges/Challenge01.md

 ## Introduction

-In this challenge, you will create a S3 bucket using Amazon S3.
-This AWS service is an object storage service that is widely used for storing images, videos, files, hosting static website and many more features!
+In this challenge, you will create a S3 bucket and a single NoSQL database using S3 and DynamoDB to create AWS resources that will be used in the upcoming challenges.
+  - Amazon S3 is an object storage service that is widely used for storing images, videos, files, hosting static website and many more features!
+  - DynamoDB is designed to handle large volumes of data and suitable for applications that require low-latency access to large datasets like mobile apps, gaming, IoT and real-time analytics.

 ## Description

 1. You need to deploy one S3 bucket and create a directory to store the html files.
+2. You need to deploy one DynamoDB and write some test data into the newly created database.

 ## Key Concepts

 - **Object storage service –** A service that manages data as object where each object contains data, metadata and a unique identifier.
+- **NoSQL database -** DB system that:
+  - differs from the traditional relational database
+  - designed to handle large volumes of unstructured or semi-structured data
+  - added flexibility in data modeling

 ## Implementation